vspinu/ac-math/README.md

       ![math](https://raw.github.com/vitoshka/ac-math/master/img/unicode-math.png)

 Start math completion by typing the prefix "\" key.
 Select the completion type RET (`ac-complete`).
-Completion on TAB (`ac-expand`) is not working that well as yet.

 Depending on the context the unicode symbol or latex \tag will be inserted.